iambumblehead/scroungejs/README.md

 </html>
 ```

-It then creates or updates index.html to look like this,
+It creates and updates a resulting index.html to look like this,
 ```html
 <!DOCTYPE html>
 <html>